Defense carries Vikings to sixth straight win; Case Keenum gets job done

 The big question ahead of this game was who would be the Vikings starting quarterback after this week.
 Keenum helped set up Minnesota for a win.
 Going forward, Minnesota has no reason to ride with anyone other than Keenum.

 What it means: If we're talking big-picture, the Vikings still have a quarterback conundrum.
 Keenum had brilliant moments on Sunday.
 Does that automatically grant him the keys to the offense for the rest of the season with Teddy Bridgewater waiting in the wings?
 Maybe.
 Maybe not.
 I'm not sure this would be the appropriate week to make a switch at the position unless something called for it, especially with a critical division game in Detroit.
 There will never be a perfect situation to make the swap, especially if Keenum is playing well enough for the Vikings to get away with a win.
-He had strong moments on Sunday, some wild throws that made you cringe but overall did a great job in the driver seat.
+He had strong moments on Sunday as well as some wild throws that made you cringe, but he overall did a great job in the driver's seat.

 What I liked: Adam Thielen continues to prove he’s one of the best wide receivers in the NFL.
 He showed off sick double moves, had incredible back-to-back catches in the third quarter and capped off a huge day with a 65-yard touchdown reception, which tied the longest touchdown pass Keenum has thrown in his career.
 Thielen is the first Vikings receiver since Randy Moss to have 900 yards receiving in the first 10 games of the season.
 Moss achieved that feat in the 2000 and 2003 seasons.
 Thielen now has a receiving touchdown in three straight games after having none in his first seven games of the season.